yanfei-wu/Udacity_connect/README.md

 	- `RegressionModels.ipynb`: Introduction to the implementation and evaluatoin of regression models to predict housing price with `sklearn`.
 	- `RegressionModels-solution.ipynb`: The solution to the `RegressionModels.ipynb`

+- Week 4 (`wk4/`)
+	- `NeuralNets_Miniproject.ipynb`: Introduction to the fundamentals of neural networks, the implementation of single layer and multi layer perceptrons, and perceptron with `scikit-learn`.
+	- `NeuralNets_Miniproject-solution.ipynb`: The solution to the `NeuralNets_Miniproject.ipynb`